OfficeDev/msteams-docs.es-ES/msteams-platform/toolkit/TeamsFx-SDK.md

     2. Inicialice el proveedor dentro del componente.

-    ```ts
+    ```typescript
      // Import the providers and credential at the top of the page
     import {Providers} from '@microsoft/mgt-element';
     import {TeamsFxProvider} from '@microsoft/mgt-teamsfx-provider';
     import {TeamsUserCredential} from "@microsoft/teamsfx";